rancher/docs/content/rke/latest/en/managing-clusters/_index.md

   - `kube-proxy`
   - `nginx-proxy`

+The cluster's etcd snapshots are removed, including both local snapshots and snapshots that are stored on S3.

 > **Note:** Pods are not removed from the nodes.
 If the node is re-used, the pods will automatically be removed when the new Kubernetes cluster is created.

 - Clean each host from the directories left by the services: